raven-dev-ops/ravdevops_demo_website/README.md

 You can add component tests under `src/__tests__/` following the existing patterns.

+## License

+This project is provided under a **NO LICENSE** / all‑rights‑reserved model for the original Raven Development Operations code and content in this repository.
+See `LICENSE` for details.
+Third‑party dependencies remain under their own respective licenses.

 ## Notes

 - Secrets (Calendly tokens, model paths, etc.) should be stored in environment variables and never committed.